 Back to the hotel a bit of a bonus from the usual Spanish programmes on TV, with Real Madrid playing Atletico Madrid, a Ronaldo hat-trick the difference between the two teams.

 Day 4 - Thursday 12th April 2012

 A change of scene today, and decided to try a couple of different locations.

 Started the morning in Jaraicejo, which was a good spot for warblers.
-On such a tight schedule, I had to take whatever weather conditions I was given, and some bad luck in the timing of this visit in the sense of it being heavily overcast, windy and feeling cold - any of the other mornings of the trip would have been better for visiting this location.
+On such a tight schedule, I had to take whatever weather conditions I was given, and some bad luck in the timing of this visit in the sense of it being heavily overcast, windy and feeling cold - any of the other mornings of the trip would have been better for visiting.
 Main reason for coming here was for Spectacled Warbler, but with the warblers keeping in cover, it was difficult - highlight ended up being Dartford Warbler.